13 Epic Emotional Traps of Clouded Judgment

 Keep Emotions in Check.
 Recognize that emotions are a natural part of decision-making but strive to balance them with reason and logic.

 Get enough sleep.
-When you are well-rested, you are better able to think clearly and make rational decisions.
+You are better able to think properly and make logical decisions when you get enough sleep.

-Manage your stress.
-Stress can cloud your judgment, so finding healthy ways to manage stress, such as exercise, relaxation techniques, and spending time with loved ones is essential.
+Take control of your stress.
+Finding healthy strategies to manage stress, such as exercising, practicing relaxation techniques, and spending time with loved ones, is crucial since stress can impair your judgment.
+Invest in vitamins and supplements.

 FAQS